Resume Writing Checklist

 A well-written and attention-grabbing career objective or summary would tell the employers about your professional and personal traits.
 Make sure to tailor the text according to the position you are applying for.
 Brand yourself using the buzzwords that an employer is looking for, but don’t use too many of them as it will tarnish your professional image.

 The information you share in different sections of your resume should be interesting, informal, and detailed.
 You can use storytelling for making your work experience, accomplishments, and skills worth reading for the recruiters.
 Don’t use irrelevant details like if you have been delivering food at the start of your career or worked at a retail store as a cashier.
 The work history should be relevant to the job opening you are interested in.

 Make it easier for the recruiters to access and open your resume on a laptop, smartphone, or tablet.
 Do test your resume to check its device friendliness before attaching it with the job application.

 Keep Your Resume Long And Sweet

 A long resume can benefit you in several ways.
 You can showcase your career development, personality, and skills better with a descriptive resume.
 Make sure not to turn it into a thesis though, no one has the time to read a dragged-out document.

 Language and spelling errors are common while writing, even if you are using the most dependable tools.
 Do read the text of your resume twice or more to ensure there are no typos, grammatical, sentence structure, punctuation, and other mistakes.
 Don’t ruin your job application by sending a resume full of misspelled words; it will make an employer think you need tutoring or glasses.

-Better to use resume templates for structuring the text and improving its readability.
+Better to use free resume templates for structuring the text and improving its readability.

 Tell us if you want to add something to this post, we look forward to hearing your ideas!